+The production of electric vehicles (EVs) is set to skyrocket in the coming years thanks to i) environmental conservation efforts and ii) advances in battery tech.
 Global EVs market size is projected to grow from about 8 million in 2022 to around 40 million by 2030, at a CAGR of around 22% .
 From an estimate global light-duty vehicle (LDV) fleet of 1.31 billion vehicles in 2020, this fleet will grow to 2.21 billion units by 2050, of which 672 million will be EVs .

-In many countries, EV sales are driven by government subsidies, which doubled in 2021 and reached a total of €30 billion worldwide.
-Manufacturers, on the other hand, multiplied the number of vehicles available by five between 2015 and 2021, and diversified their portfolio, reaching 450 electric models in 2021 .
+In many countries, EV sales are driven by government subsidies, which doubled in 2021 and reached a total of EUR 30 bi worldwide.
+Moreover, manufacturers multiplied the number of EVs available by five between 2015 and 2021, and diversified their portfolio, reaching 450 electric models in 2021 .

 Globally, the demand for battery EVs (BEV) is strong, prompting fierce competition among many companies for cost & technology leadership.
 With 6.6 million units sold worldwide in 2021, half of them in China, EV sales have doubled in a year and now account for 10% of new car transactions .

 In addition to the clear benefits in terms of sustainability (carbon emission mitigation), one of the major advantages of using electric motors instead of exhaust systems concerns the energy efficiency.
-BEV´s battery-to-wheel efficiency can range from about 80 to 90% (instead of 30% of fuel-to-wheel in ICE vehicles), depending on how regenerative braking system is accounted for.
+BEV´s battery-to-wheel efficiency can range from about 80% to 90% (instead of 30% of fuel-to-wheel in ICE vehicles), depending on how regenerative braking system is accounted for.

 Another advantage of BEVs is the fast and precise torque generation, even at low speed, while ICE vehicles only produce useful torque in a narrow band of the RPM engine.
-Also, BEVs have one moving part for each hundred moving pieces in ICE, which can result in significant savings on maintenance and materials .
+Also, BEVs have one moving part for each hundred moving pieces in ICE, which can result in significant savings on maintenance & materials .

 However, there is a serious challenge with BEV: batteries!
-Apart from its higher prices, which account for about 30 to 40% of BEV's cost and possible supply shortages, battery charging takes a long time and upsets who really need to cover long distances.
+Apart from its higher prices, which account for about 30% to 40% of BEV's cost and possible supply shortages, battery charging takes a long time and upsets who really need to cover long distances.
 Additionally, for a sustainable scale-up of BEVs, safety issues must be addressed due to the chemistry used in current batteries.